zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

  Brandy says that she knows Steve is famished.
 She says, “Here’s a snack for you to munch on while you wait.”
 A “snack” (snack) is a sm all amount of food that you eat in between your meals.
 Usually it’s somethin g sweet – something good to eat.
 In this case, Brandy gives Steve a snack to mu nch on.
 “To munch (munch) on (something)” means to eat food, sometimes ve ry noisily – very loudly, and typically it’s used when we are talking abou t snacks.
 So you invite some friends over to watch a movie at your house, and you get some popcorn and maybe some pretzels, other kinds of snacks, and people watch the movie while munching on the snacks.
 You’re eating the snacks slowl y, but it’s not a formal meal.

 Steve says, “I’m half-starved.”
 This is the same as famished;  I am extremely hungry.
 He says, “I skipped lunch and had to work late.”
 “To skip” (skip) means not to do something you would normally do.
 “I’m going  to skip my exercise this morning because I got up late.”
 I normally exercise in the morning, but because I was late I’m going to skip it today.
-“Skip” has several me anings in English, all of which – well, some of which can be found in the Learnin g Guide.
+“Skip” has several me anings in English, all of which – well, some of which can be found in the Learning Guide.

 Brandy says, “I know (I know that you are half-starved), but  I also know you’re dying for something really good.”
 When somebody says, “I ’m dying (dying) for (something)” they mean they want something, they desire so mething a lot, with a very strong emotion.
 “I’m dying for some pizza.”
 I rea lly want pizza.
 So, you want something very badly.
 You could be dying for a new  car or dying for a new dress.